-A quick look at manual focus 35mm Olympus Pen half-frame film cameras produced by Olympus from 1958 to 1981.
+A look back at the development timeline of 35mm Olympus Pen half-frame cameras by Olympus from 1958 to 1981.

 I enjoyed looking up facts on and about the Olympus Pen series cameras, at the mix of innovative ideas that triggered the half-frame camera boom of the 1960s and 1970s, as a family of half-frame cameras made by Olympus.